RaphaelLarouche/radiance_camera_insta360/README.md

 are used for the calibration scripts.

-In the file `radiance.py`, the class `ImageRadiancei360` enclosed all the methods to retrieve the spectral radiance for each pixels and build regularly angular spaced grid of radiance.
+In the file `radiance.py`, the class `ImageRadiancei360` enclosed all the methods to retrieve the spectral radiance for each pixel and build regularly angular spaced grid of radiance.
 This class uses the calibration results saved in hdf5 format (in folders /calibrationfiles of each calibration folder).

 ***
 ##### 3. field
-**field** folder is used to placed any script which performs calculation on field measurements.
+**field** folder is used to place any script which performs calculation on field measurements.
 For instance, radiance angular distributions were computed for a profile taken inside arctic sea ice during a campaign on Oden icebreaker near the geographic North Pole (89˚ 25.21'N, 63˚ 08.67'E).
 More details on `oden2018` results are described in https://www.the-cryosphere.net...